2025 Graduate Catalog

 FINC620 International Finance (3 semester hours)

-This course provides an understanding of current academic research in the areas of international finance and international macroeconomics.
-Students will learn the tools for conducting research in this field.
-A comprehensive overview of currency, equity, and international bond markets around the world.
-Institutional, theoretical issues, and current trends will be analyzed.
+This course provides an understanding of current academic research in international finance and international macroeconomics.
+Students will learn the tools for conducting field research and will have a comprehensive overview of currency, equity, and international bond markets around the world.
+Institutional, theoretical issues, and current trends will also be analyzed.
 A strong emphasis will be placed on the hedging techniques and tools used to reduce the risks associated with those financial markets.
-Students must have access to Microsoft Word and Microsoft Excel software.

 View the course schedule AMU or APU to find out details about each course including prerequisites, course objectives, course materials, a snapshot of the syllabi, and session dates.